Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Despite popular belief, toothaches do not heal on their own.
 In fact, a once painful toothache that has gone radio silent may actually be an indicator that the infection has damaged the nerve of the tooth!
 Therefore, it’s always a good idea to schedule an appointment with your dentist in Barton City right away.
 From there, they can determine the root of the problem and put a plan in place to restore the look and function of your smile.

-Should I visit the emergency room first for dental emergencies?
+Should I visit the ER first for a dental emergency?

 If your dental emergency in Barton City has resulted in a potentially life-threatening condition, like difficulty breathing or a broken jaw, then you should head to your local emergency room first.
 However, ERs typically don’t have dentists on-staff, meaning they won’t be able to address dental emergencies effectively.
 Therefore, with all other smile-related injuries (i.e., a lost filling, knocked-out tooth, etc.), your first call should be to our emergency dentist.

 My chipped tooth doesn’t hurt.
-Do I still need to visit?
+Do I still need to visit an emergency dentist?

 Even if your chipped tooth doesn’t hurt, it’s a good idea to schedule an appointment with your dentist.
 Although you may not be in any pain, the inner layers of your tooth could be vulnerable to damage.
 Plus, your chipped tooth may break further without professional attention, resulting in sensitivity, soreness, and overall discomfort.
 With that being said, you can most likely afford to wait a day or two until your appointment if needed.
 Just make sure you don’t put off seeing your dentist for too long.